DG-Crawford/portfolio/_pages/creative.md

 - Helped define tone for faction descriptions and event outcomes

 **Impact**
-- Maintained a 4.9/5 user rating across major updates
+- Maintained a perfect 5/5 user rating across major updates
 - Enhanced immersion for thousands of players by deepening mod narrative tone
 - Sparked derivative projects and collaborations in the modding community